arpitraj-dev/SyncStripe/README.md

 By implementing WebSockets:
 - Any drag-and-drop movements or status transitions would trigger a server broadcast.
 - The cards would slide and move automatically in real-time on all teammate screens.
-- This would convert TaskFlow from a personal task board into a fully collaborative multiplayer tool, similar to Linear or Figma!
+- This would convert SyncStripe from a personal task board into a fully collaborative multiplayer tool, similar to Linear or Figma!